 Barbados’s Compensation Laws

-The country’s national minimum wage is 6.25 Barbadian Dollars (BDD) an hour.
-In early 2020, legislators were close to raising this rate, so it may still change in the coming years.
-Employees can have pay schedules at hourly, daily, weekly, biweekly, or monthly rates as long as all arrangements translate to at least BDD 6.25 an hour.
+The country’s national minimum wage is 8.50 Barbadian Dollars (BDD) an hour, as of April 2021.
+Employees can have pay schedules at hourly, daily, weekly, biweekly, or monthly rates as long as all arrangements translate to at least BDD 8.50 an hour.

 Overtime hours include any time worked over the predetermined scheduled hours.
 You should include standard working hours in employment contracts to clarify overtime work.
 During any extra hours, employees should receive 150 percent of their standard rate.
 If an employee works on a bank holiday or a rest day, they must make double their standard rate.

 While providing a paycheck is a significant part of compensation, benefits also play a role.
 Labor laws dictate that you must guarantee certain provisions to all employees.
 For example, employees must receive three weeks of paid time off after their first year of work.
 Once they work for more than five years, they receive four weeks.